bharatsr100/RPA_Automation/README.md

 ## Script Instructions

-1. Make sure chrome is not opened with user date being used in script.
+1. Make sure chrome is not opened with user data being used in script and no tabs are pinned in browser.
 Just close the chrome browser.
 2. Run the script.
     ```bash
     python migrate_music.py